tyr4/bot/privacy_policy.md

 Silwuf only interacts with users through Discord's slash commands to provide calculator and help functions.
 I do not collect, store, or process personal data, nor do I share any information with third parties.

 - **User Commands:** The bot processes commands entered by users (e.g., calculator inputs or help requests).
 These commands are processed in real-time and are not stored.
-- **Discord IDs:** To operate within Discord, the bot may momentarily access user IDs to execute commands but does not store this data.
+- **Discord IDs:** To operate within Discord, the bot may momentarily access user IDs to execute commands.
+- **Message Reaction Leaderboard** - In the official DBG server, users have a chance to get emote reactions on any message.
+Silwuf keeps track of the user's ID, display name and updates the counter.

 ## 3. Data Retention
 Since Silwuf does not collect or store any data, there is no data retention policy.
 All interactions happen in real-time, and no personal data is saved.